Most patients walk into our practice on either zero supplements or 18 supplements. Neither is right.

 The truth that rarely gets said in the supplement industry: most adults need four specific supplements, at clinically meaningful doses, picked up by bloodwork.
 Everything past that is either targeted (for a specific finding on the panel) or marketing.

-Here are the four — and why almost everyone is under-dosed.
+Here are the four.
+And why almost everyone is under-dosed.

 1. Magnesium (glycinate or threonate).